 As an artist, I see that with its beautiful skin ripped off, this is a skeleton – just lumber and concrete.

 What couldn’t be repurposed was bulldozed into a neatish pile and set ablaze.
 Fire is a barn’s most feared enemy.
 It fought angrily for two days, but the fire tirelessly attacked its muscles, its sturdy legs, until it was no longer able to fight back.
 With its enemy weakened, the flames licked and spat at every part of its body.
-Finally, the flames turned to embers, and finally to ash.
+Finally, the flames turned to embers, and then to ash.
 Now only the concrete foundations were left, a ruin that outlined where the original family had first started constructing it over 150 years ago.
 Then, within day of being razed to the ground, the bulldozer demolished even that visible reminder … its existence erased forever.